aluoty/website/README.md

 # Website

 Personal portfolio site of me built with HTML, CSS and some JS.
-[An official mirror](https://aluoty.github.io/website/) of my website is on Github pages.
+[An official mirror](https://aluoty.github.io/website/) of my website is hosted on Github pages.

 Install the `npm` dependencies if you want to test the code via `npm install`.

 ## Commands

-+ Build HTML articles from MarkDown articles by running `npm run build`
++ Build HTML articles from MarkDown articles by running `npm run build` or `node build.js`
-+ Run the site dynamically via `vite` by running `npm run dev`
++ Run the site dynamically via `vite` by running `npm run dev` or `vite --open`
 + Run the site alternatively by opening the `index.html` file

 ## Disclaimer